eclipse-tractusx/eco-pass-kit/docs/page-software-operation-view.md

     }
 }
 ```
-When configurating your EDC provider you will be able to set some assets which reference to a certain endpoint.
+When configurating your EDC provider you will be able to set some assets which refer to a certain endpoint.

 ### Policies Configuration
 Policies are important for configuration the **access, prohibitions, obligations and permissions to certain assets.**

-A policy can have more and less configurations, depending of the restrictions you want to give to each asset.
+A policy can have more and less configurations, depending on the restrictions you want to give to each asset.

 Here we specify a simple policy with just the USAGE permission, so we are able to retrieve the whole asset without obligations and prohibitions.